unchainedshop/unchained-evolution/business-plan.md

 ## Digital Commerce Platform Market (software architecture)

 In a world of digital commerce, the user experience gets more and more important.
 Some digital commerce providers differentiate themselves already from their competitors by introducing 360-Degree-Videos / Virtual-Reality-enabled-content on their shop platforms.
-To make those fine-grained shop individualizations a reality, the underlying shopping platform has to be increasingly flexible.
+To make those fine-grained shop individualizations a reality, the underlying e-commerce platform has to be increasingly flexible.

 Headless is the most flexible architecture allowing completely individual user interfaces, followed by semi-headless (Core functionalities exposed through API's) and monolithic architectures.